bchambs/audiosearch/README.md

 2. Develop algorithm to return meaningful artist biographies.
 Current version is lacking.

-3. Replace numbered lists with visually pleasing tables.

 4. Add footer div to fill page.

-5. Refactor the padding / margins on each page.

 6. I'm tempted to place the bottom nine artists on the trending page in a table in one block.